TheMas3212/autodump/README.md

 ```

 which in order of line
-1. get the name of the script to get the name to dump the movie to
+1. get the name of the loaded movie and process it to produce a filename for the dump file
 2. start the dump by calling the start_dump function
 3. print the output filename
 4. call 'pause-emulator' to unpause the emulator